RudeBirdies/RudeCMS/README.md

-RudeCMS is a CMS I built because I couldn't find exactly what I was looking for when building my site https://rudebirdies.com.
+RudeCMS is a content management system (CMS) I built because I couldn't find exactly what I was looking for when building my site https://rudebirdies.com.
 Check it out to see RudeCMS in action.
+Completely flat-file, no databases to corrupt or slow you down.

 Features: